-In our continuous effort to make a hassle free and cost effective trekking and climbing trip in Nepal Himalaya, we offer the free use of quality trekking and climbing gears in your trip to Nepal.
+In our continuous effort to make a hassle free and cost effective trekking and climbing trip in Nepal Himalaya, we offer the free use of quality trekking climbing gear in your trip to Nepal.

 GEARS WE PROVIDE / TAKE CARE FOR YOU

-On all trekking and climbing trip in Nepal: We provide
+On all trekking and climbing gear trip in Nepal: We provide

 Camping trek and peak climbing trips gear: We provide